-The ingredients are simple: All Purpose Flour, Fat, Baking Powder, Salt, and Water.
-It is the proportion of these ingredients, water temperature, and technique for mixing that give you the best results for soft and tender flour tortillas.
+The ingredients are simple: All-Purpose Flour, Fat, Baking Powder, Salt, and Water.
+It is the proportion of these ingredients, water temperature, and the technique for mixing that give you the best results for soft and tender flour tortillas.

 The complete instructional video for making the Homemade Flour Tortillas is located at the bottom of this post.
 Please visit my YouTube Channel “Just One Bite, Please?” for this and more videos.

 Equipment (Shop my Amazon Page for Ingredients & Equipment)

 - Measuring Cups and Spoons or Electronic Scale

 - Plastic Bowl Scraper

 - Stainless Steel Dough Scraper

 - Kitchen Towels (for wrapping the fresh griddled tortillas)

 Flour Tortillas (Yields 8 Tortillas)